mgaitan/fortran_magic/README.rst

 Usage
 =====

-Once it's installed, you can load it with `%load_ext fortranmagic` put your Fortran code in a cell started with the cell magic `%%fortran``.
+Once it's installed, you can load it with `%load_ext fortranmagic`.
+Then put your Fortran code in a cell started with the cell magic `%%fortran``.
 For example::

     In[2]: %load_ext fortranmagic